 The Doctor of Education (Ed.D.) is a post-master's program in education with two concentrations:

 The concentration in Curriculum and Instruction will meet the need of educators in areas such as staff development, program coordination, and curriculum development.
 Graduates may hold job titles such as Curricular Specialist, Director of Elementary Programs, Director of Secondary Programs and Reading Specialist, to name a few.
-The concentration in Educational Leadership is intended to prepare educators who aspire to become agents of change and management within school districts most notably as leaders with a rank of principal and/or superintendent.
+The concentration in Educational Leadership is intended to prepare students to work in educational or training divisions in businesses, healthcare, public service, Pre-K-12, or higher education.
 Graduates of the EdD program (both concentrations) will also be prepared for careers in academe and within the management of professional organizations that value the organizational and leadership skills.